dupgit/sauvegarde/man/cdpfglclient.md

 **-s**, **--buffersize=SIZE**:

-   SIZE of the cache used to send data to server.
+   SIZE (in bytes) of the cache used to send data to server.
 For correct operations SIZE value should not be less than 1048576 (the default size).

 **-r**, **--dircache=DIRNAME**: